 City Farmers Nursery at 3110 Euclid Avenue has served San Diego since 1972, and offers high quality fruit trees and some ornamental shade trees.
 Call 619-284-6358 for availability and curbside pickup.

-Trees from local nurseries, growers and private plant sales
+List of local nurseries, growers and private plant sales

 Trees can also be purchased directly from local nurseries and plant sales.
 They are generally sold in 5-gallon and 15-gallon container sizes.
-Trees should be inspected for nursery standards, and not accepted if they have circling roots, roots filling the entire container, or trunk form that cannot be corrected by light pruning.

 Kate Sessions Commitment recommends the following local nurseries: